Andrewsgotham/GeekExcel/_posts/2020-06-10-shortcut-to-move-to-the-next-ribbon-control-in-microsoft-excel-365.md

 <h2 id="2">Workbook Description:</h2>
 Microsoft Excel Workbook contains a lot of features to perform calculations, maintaining a huge amount of data like that.
 Using the above-mentioned Shortcut Keys we can easily move to the next cell in a row in Excel Spreadsheet.
 <h2 id="3">Closure:</h2>
 In the above article, we can understand how to <strong>Move to Next Ribbon Control</strong> in Excel 365 for both Windows and MAC Systems.
-Drop your feedback in the comment section.
+Drop your feedback in the <strong>comment</strong> section.
 Thanks for visiting <a href="http://geekexcel.com/">GeekExcel</a>.
 Keep Learning!!